Little Painted Bottles with Big Results

 I painted the bottom of my bottles after finishing all of my coats.
 No one will see that part much anyway.

-Step 3: Allow to dry 2 hours after each coat
+Step 3: Allow the bottles to dry 2 hours after each coat

 While one bottle is drying, rinse your brush and start on another bottle.
 Dry.
 Rinse.
 Repeat!